 - Suicidal thoughts or behavior

 Because the cause of narcissistic personality disorder is unknown, there's no known way to prevent the condition.
-However, it may help to:
+But it may help to:

-- Attend parenting classes and seek guidance from therapists or social workers if needed
+- Attend parenting classes and seek guidance from a therapist or social worker if needed.